-In addition to TLC at APSA, the Teaching and Learning Conference (TLC), and the Centennial Center Teaching Workshops, APSA offers a wide array of teaching and learning resources, including workshops and resource databases.
+In addition to TLC at APSA, the Teaching and Learning Conference (TLC), and the Centennial Center Teaching & Learning Symposia, APSA offers a wide array of teaching and learning resources, including workshops and resource databases.

 The pedagogy workshop is designed for advanced PhD students preparing teaching portfolios for the job market and junior faculty preparing first course and tenure promotion files.
 APSA will host its second annual pedagogy workshop on Wednesday, August 29, 2018, in Boston.